 Talia Machlouf, Director of Advocacy and Research

-Talia is the Director of Advocacy and Research for Celiac Disease Foundation.
+Talia is the Director of Advocacy and Research for the Celiac Disease Foundation.
 She is responsible for managing the Foundation’s advocacy programs, research priorities, and communications.
 Talia formulates the Foundation’s advocacy policy, as well as manages the Patient Advocacy Program, research grants and projects, and research studies summary initiatives.
 She also produces the Foundation’s electronic newsletters, website content, talking points, speeches, and presentations, among others.

 Talia earned her Master’s in Public Health and a bachelor’s degree in Psychology & Social Behavior.
 Since her diagnosis in 2011, she has been an active member in the celiac disease community and has become a zealot for gluten-free living.
-Talia is passionate about helping others live happily gluten-free, and is thrilled to be involved with Celiac Disease Foundation to help advocate for celiac disease and increase public awareness.
+Talia is passionate about helping others live happily gluten-free, and is thrilled to be involved with the Celiac Disease Foundation to help advocate for celiac disease and increase public awareness.

 Email Talia at firstname.lastname@example.org

 Matthew Clark is a Project Manager at Celiac Disease Foundation.
 He is responsible for overseeing the Gluten-Free Marketplace and its mobile app.
 His key role is selling and promoting the Marketplace while offering project support to other CDF projects and programs.

 Matthew has a background in business administration, creative writing, social media, I.T., and other business oriented skills and initiatives.
 He is passionate about helping others and connecting people with the gluten-free and allergy-free products they need.